Changissnz/nu_merchant_principal/README.md

 the "sub-conscious", sensory input (commonly termed "perception"), the "feelings", the "ruminations", the "hypotheses", the "conclusions", and any other additional thoughts not encompassed by these quoted terms.
-An example of the perception logic structure is now put forth:
+An example situation for the perception logic structure's use is now put forth:
 1. A man with a clenched fist walks up to you.
 2. The same man throws a punch at your face.
 3. You duck.